GabeOchieng/schneider/pages/optimization/problem_description.md

 ## Code submission format

 [We provide a sample repository](https://github.com/drivendataorg/power-laws-optimization) that shows how the simulations will be executed.
-We will only accept a single `battery_controller.py` file as your submission.
+We will only accept a `battery_controller.py` file and an `assets` folder that contains any data for trained models as your submission.
+These must be archived into a single `zip` file.
 That file must implement the `propose_state` method on the `BatteryController` object, which will be called by the simulation.
 You cannot change the method signature of `propose_state`, but you can add any supplementary methods you may need, including ones that store state on the BatteryController object.
 This object is instantiated once at the begininning of each simulation, and persists throughout the entire simulation.

 Before the end of February, we will add a `Code Submission` link to the right hand column when you have joined the competition.
 Through this link you can submit your code implementation.
-Submit only the following file:
+Submit only the following archived into a single `zip` archive:

- - battery_controller.py
+ - `battery_controller.py`: implements `propose_state`
+ - `assets`: a directory containing trained models or other data used by the controller; no code is allowed in this folder.

 You may continue to submit your latest code up until the deadline.
 We will only keep your most recent submission.

+If you submit `assets` including trained models, the winning competitors will be contacted for their code that created the trained the models, which must be reproducible from the raw data.

 <a id="eval"></a>